DinMo

 mParticle

-mParticle, another traditional CDP, initially specialized in mobile event collection.
-It now offers a full range of CDP features: collection, storage, audience management, personalization, as well as real-time applications and predictive attributes via its "Cortex" product.
+mParticle is another traditional CDP, initially specialised in mobile event collection.
+It now offers a full range of CDP features: collection, storage, audience management, personalisation, as well as real-time applications and predictive attributes via its "Cortex" product.

 mParticle was designed as an alternative to Segment, and as such, shares many similarities.
 However, it generally offers more robust capabilities across the board.